varunmadhavam/RTL_Design_With_SKY130/README.md

       3. Transistor Level View\
          Can be used for spice simulations.
       4. Timing/Power
-         Liberty files with charactrization of timing and power.\
+         Liberty files with characterization of timing and power.\
          etc...
    2. ### The SkyWater Open Source PDK
       The SkyWater Open Source PDK is a collaboration between Google and SkyWater Technology Foundry to provide a fully open source Process Design Kit and related resources, which can be used to create manufacturable designs at SkyWater’s facility.
-In this workshop we will be targetting this foundary and hence will be using the library file from this pdk for synthesis.
+In this workshop we will be targeting this foundry and hence will be using the library file from this pdk for synthesis.
    3. ### Library naming convention
       The SkyWater Foundry Provides multiple Standard Cell Libraries.
 For this workshop we will be using the "sky130_fd_sc_hd".
 The sky130_fd_sc_hd library is designed for high density.
 This library enables higher routed gated density, lower dynamic power consumption, and comparable timing and leakage power.
 As a trade-off it has lower drive strength.
 Specifically this workshop uses the library "sky130_fd_sc_hd__tt_025C_1v80".
      ![](/src/img/libname.png)